Trafigura

 Trafigura Group Pte.
-Ltd. is a Singaporean-based multinational commodities company, with major regional hubs in Geneva, Houston, Montevideo and Mumbai, founded in 1993.
+Ltd. is a Singaporean‑based multinational commodities company, founded in 1993, with major regional hubs in Geneva, Houston, Montevideo, and Mumbai.
 The company trades in base metals and energy.
-It is the world's largest private metal trader and second-largest oil trader having built or purchased stakes in pipelines, mines, smelters, ports and storage terminals.
+It is the world's largest private metal trader and the second‑largest oil trader, having built or purchased stakes in pipelines, mines, smelters, ports, and storage terminals.

-Trafigura was formed by Claude Dauphin and Eric de Turckheim in 1993 but quickly split off from a group of companies managed by Marc Rich.
+Trafigura was formed by Claude Dauphin and Eric de Turckheim in 1993, but quickly split off from a group of companies managed by Marc Rich.

-Trafigura has been named or involved in several scandals, particularly the 2006 Ivory Coast toxic waste dump (which left up to 100,000 people with skin rashes, headaches and respiratory problems) and the Iraq Oil-for-Food Scandal.
+Trafigura has been named in or been involved in several scandals, most notably the 2006 Ivory Coast toxic waste dump (which left up to 100,000 people with skin rashes, headaches, and respiratory problems) and the Iraq Oil‑for‑Food scandal.

 History

-Trafigura Beheer BV was established as a private group of companies in 1993 by six founding partners: Claude Dauphin, Eric de Turckheim, Graham Sharp, Antonio Cometti, Daniel Posen and Mark Crandall.
+Trafigura Beheer BV was established as a private group of companies in 1993 by six founding partners: Claude Dauphin, Eric de Turckheim, Graham Sharp, Antonio Cometti, Daniel Posen, and Mark Crandall.

-Initially focused on three regional markets – South America (oil and minerals), Eastern Europe (metals) and Africa (oil) – Trafigura has since diversified and expanded globally.
-In 1999, the Trafigura unit Trafigura Beheer BV, based in the Netherlands, became the first company to obtain a contract to sell Sudan's oil internationally.
+Initially focused on three regional markets – South America (oil and minerals), Eastern Europe (metals), and Africa (oil) – Trafigura has since diversified and expanded globally.
+In 1999, Trafigura Beheer BV, a unit based in the Netherlands, became the first company to obtain a contract to sell Sudan's oil internationally.

-In November 2013, it was announced that Tory peer and former leader of the House of Lords Baron Strathclyde, Thomas Galbraith would be joining Trafigura as a non-executive director.
+In November 2013, it was announced that the Tory peer and former leader of the House of Lords, Lord Strathclyde, would be joining Trafigura as a non‑executive director.
 He had previously stood down from the board of the group’s hedge fund arm following the 2009 controversy over the Côte d'Ivoire incident.

 Executive chairman Claude Dauphin, the last remaining founder in an executive position, owned less than 20 per cent of the group’s equity at his death in September 2015, while more than 700 senior managers controlled the rest.
-Dauphin was succeeded by Jeremy Weir, who, in 2025, will assume the role of Group Chairman, while Richard Holtum will take the helm as CEO as of January 2025, according to the company's succession plan.
-Holtum is a 10-year veteran of the firm, and its global head of gas, power and renewables, who will join Trafigura's board of directors in October 2024.
+Dauphin was succeeded by Jeremy Weir, who, in 2025, will assume the role of Group Chairman, while Richard Holtum will take the helm as CEO from January 2025, according to the company's succession plan.
+Holtum, a ten‑year veteran of the firm and its global head of gas, power, and renewables, will join Trafigura's board of directors in October 2024.

-Trafigura operated in 65 offices from 36 countries as of 2015.
-In 2023, revenue was $244.3 billion, net income was $7.4 billion,> assets were $90.5 billion, and equity was $16.5 billion.
-In 2024, the company had around 12,000 employees operating in 150 countries, with 50 offices, and is wholly owned by about 1,400 of its employees.
+As of 2015, Trafigura operated in 65 offices across 36 countries.
+In 2023, revenue was $244.3 billion, net income was $7.4 billion, assets were $90.5 billion, and equity was $16.5 billion.
+In 2024, the company had around 12,000 employees operating in 150 countries, with 50 offices, and is wholly owned by approximately 1,400 of its employees.